v-genchev/api-automation-reqres/README.md

 Note: You can also run the tests directly from IntelliJ

+## CI

-## Tests are run in GitHub Actions and report is deployed on GitHub Pages
+Tests are run in GitHub Actions and report is deployed on GitHub Pages.

 You can find the report at the top of this README